mirrormirage0/awsOTP/README.md

 # What this script does

-Automates all of the steps above in a single script.
-(Yup, no need to use the phone) Using the pyOTP library, it gets your OTP, fetches a new set of AWS credentials, and optionally overwrites your current aws credentials file.
+Automates all of the steps above in a single script. (_Yes, no need to use the phone_) Using the pyOTP library, it gets your OTP, fetches a new set of AWS credentials, and optionally overwrites your current aws credentials file.

 # How to install